YicongHong/Discrete-Continuous-VLN/README.md

 ### Hardware

 The training of networks are performed on a single NVIDIA RTX 3090 GPU, which takes about 3.5 days to complete.

+## Related Works

+If you are interested in this research direction for VLN, below are some closely related works.

+[**Waypoint Models for Instruction-guided Navigation in Continuous Environments**](https://arxiv.org/abs/2110.02207) (ICCV2021) by Jacob Krantz, et al.

+[**Sim-2-Sim Transfer for Vision-and-Language Navigation in Continuous Environments**](https://arxiv.org/abs/2204.09667) (2022) by Jacob Krantz, et al.

+[**Sim-to-Real Transfer for Vision-and-Language Navigation**](https://arxiv.org/abs/2011.03807) (CoRL2021) by Peter Anderson, et al.

 ## Citation